Montbrun-les-Bains

 Montbrun-les-Bains ([mɔ̃bʁœ̃ le bɛ̃]; Montbrun) is a commune in the Drôme department in southeastern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 The commune is well known for its spa treatments for managing respiratory disease and other medical disorders.
 The village is also very popular with cyclists, with cycle routes leading to the popular Mont Ventoux.